Maurice de Rohan International Scholarship

 Travel arrangements will be made via the University's preferred travel provider.

 Research degree students cannot use the length of time spent overseas as a reason for either a scholarship or candidacy extension.

 The decision of the Selection Panel is final and no correspondence will be entered into.

-Applicants will need to gain the support of their Supervisor and REPL (or equivalent), who can complete the required information using the Academic recommendation form.
+Applicants will need to gain the support of their Supervisor and Research Degree Coordinator (or equivalent), who can complete the required information using the Academic recommendation form.